Narcissists as Leaders: Good or Bad for Your Organization?

 Narcissists in Politics

-Recently, we have seen several political leaders who reportedly have narcissistic traits (some infamous mayors and mayoral candidates; some members of congress).
+Recently, we have seen several political leaders who reportedly have narcissistic traits (some infamous mayors and mayoral candidates; some members of congress; some well-known businessmen).
 The consistent messages from them seem to be: “I/we know what’s best for everyone!
 I’ll never compromise.”
 And then they get in trouble.
 Consequently, very little has gotten done over the last few years, except fighting to replace narcissists with potentially more narcissists.
 This seems to fit the workplace and business research, suggesting that narcissists provide more noise and less productivity.

 What is particularly concerning is that the current political environment has come to sound like a war zone – in terms of 24-hour news of the worst political behavior of the week, and warlike statements politicians make about each other (the “nuclear option” “end of the world as we know it” etc.).
 Ironically, this creates demoralization, which feeds the appeal of more extreme politicians (“I will fight for you” and “the other side is stupid, immoral and crazy.”).
 Since narcissists appear to have greatest appeal during wartimes, it is very likely that we will see more getting elected, not less.